Refactoring is one of the important processes in software development.

 The following is an exploration of code written in familiar imperative programming patterns, and refactored using a counterpart functional programming pattern.
 The goal is to build up a handy bidirectional map of corresponding imperative and functional patterns.

-These patterns use Scala to take advantage of its hybrid object-oriented and functional design, which caters to both imperative and functional patterns.
+The implementations here use Scala to take advantage of its hybrid object-oriented and functional design, which caters to both imperative and functional patterns.

 We use Rúnar Bjarnason's definition of referential transparency